malachi-iot/j1939/doc/AddressResolution.md

 ##### 1.1.2.2.
 Scenario 2: Delayed Communication

-If prerequisite from 1.1.2.1 is not met, a 250ms timeout is observed for other CAs to condend the claim.
+If prerequisite from 1.1.2.1 is not met, a 250ms timeout is REQUIRED to allow other CAs to condend the claim.
 [1.5] 4.4

 ### 1.2.
 PGN: Request (Address Claim)